European Investment Bank: European Investment Fund

 The European Investment Fund (EIF) is the European Union's venture capital arm.
-It also provides guarantees for small and medium sized enterprises (SMEs).
+It also provides guarantees for small and medium-sized enterprises (SMEs).
 In 2018, 25 million SMEs in the EU made up 99.8% of all non-financial enterprises, employed around 97.7 million people (66.6% of total employment) and generated 56.4% of total added value (EUR 4,357bn).

 The EIF supports businesses through all their stages of development; pre-seed, seed-, and start-up-phase (technology transfer, business angel financing, microfinance, early stage venture capital) to the growth and development segment (formal venture capital funds, mezzanine funds, portfolio guarantees/credit enhancement).

 The European Investment Bank is the EIF's majority shareholder, holding 62% of shares.
 The other main shareholder is the European Commission, which holds 29% of shares.
 The EIF operates on the basis of specific mandates from the European Council and the European Parliament, from the European Commission or other public authorities, from the European Investment Bank or at its own risk.

 EIB Institute

 In 2012, the EIB Institute was created to promote and support social, cultural, and academic initiatives with European stakeholders and the public at large.
 It works on community and citizenship for the EIB Group.
+The EIB Institute is an integral part of the EIB and does not have a separate legal personality.

 Objectives and activities

-The EIB is a not for profit organisation and provides long term project funding, guarantees and advice to further the goals of the European Union.
+The EIB is a not for profit organisation and provides long-term project funding, guarantees and advice to further the goals of the European Union.
 It is part of the European Commission's Investment Plan for Europe strategy which aims to bridge investment gaps by taking on some of the risk in projects it funds.

-The Bank funds projects in the areas of; climate, environment, innovation and skills, infrastructure, small and medium-sized enterprises, cohesion and development as well as crises including the COVID-19 pandemic and the financial crisis of 2007–2008.
+The bank funds projects in the areas of; climate, environment, innovation and skills, infrastructure, small and medium-sized enterprises, cohesion and development as well as crises including the COVID-19 pandemic and the 2008 financial crisis.
 Since 1959 the European Investment Bank has signed almost 25,000 projects around the world.
 It funds projects both inside and outside the EU that meet one of the criteria of; in less developed regions, where projects can not be funded by individual member states and projects which benefit multiple member states.

-The Bank aims to support sustainable economic growth both within the Member States of the European Union and externally.
+The bank aims to support sustainable economic growth both within the member states of the European Union and externally.
 Because of its AAA credit rating in the international markets the EIB is able to borrow and lend at low rates.
-The Bank pursues the objectives of the European Union by providing long-term project funding, as well as guarantees and advice.
-The EIB Group (European Investment Bank and European Investment Fund) supports companies, small businesses and start-ups by cooperating with a wide network of commercial Banks, national Banks and institutions, leasing companies, venture capital and private equity funds, angel investors and various providers.
+The bank pursues the objectives of the European Union by providing long-term project funding, as well as guarantees and advice.
+The EIB Group (European Investment Bank and European Investment Fund) supports companies, small businesses and start-ups by cooperating with a wide network of commercial banks, national banks and institutions, leasing companies, venture capital and private equity funds, angel investors and various providers.